(Please note that this program will not run without a valid GPS signal)

 During the CW part of the sequence the TX LED will flash and during power steps it will be lit for 1 s.

 When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.
 Then the program waits for the right minute and seconds to arrive before transmitting.

 The ULN2803A is used to identify the band, D4 to D0, for controlling an external filter bank and the power steps, D7 to D5.

 The beacon sequence

-When the GPS time is valid the beacon transmits once on each band once every three minutes.
+When the GPS time is valid the beacon transmits ones on each band ones every three minutes.
 The transmission consists of the call sign of the beacon sent at 22 words per minute followed by four one-second dashes.

 At the end of each 10 second transmission, the beacon steps to the next higher band and the next beacon in the sequence begins transmitting.

 If the GPS signal is invalid the beacon suspends transmitting until the GPS becomes valid again.
 This is to prevent the beacon of being out of sync and transmit on top of the other beacons.